Buttes Chaumont station: History

-The station opened on 13 February 1912, 13 months after the commissioning of the branch of line 7 from Louis Blanc to Pré Saint-Gervais on 18 January 1911 due to the difficulty of its construction in a backfilled quarry.
+The station opened on 13 February 1912, 13 months after the commissioning of the branch of line 7 from Louis Blanc to Pré-Saint-Gervais on 18 January 1911 due to the difficulty of its construction in a backfilled quarry.
 As a result, the station is built with arches over each of the tracks to strengthen the station box.
-On 3 December 1967 this branch was separated from line 7, becoming line 7bis.
+On 3 December 1967 this branch was separated from line 7, becoming Line 7bis.

-As part of the "Un métro + beau" programme by the RATP, the station was renovated and modernised on 6 May 2009.
+As part of the Un métro + beau programme by the RATP, the station was renovated and modernised on 6 May 2009.

-In 2019, the station was used by 545,750 passengers, making it the 299th busiest of the Métro network out of 302 stations.
+In 2019, the station was used by 545,750 passengers, making it the 299th busiest of the Metro network out of 302 stations.

-In 2020, the station was used by 242,027 passengers amidst the COVID-19 pandemic, making it the 299th busiest of the Métro network out of 305 stations.
+In 2020, the station was used by 242,027 passengers amidst the COVID-19 pandemic, making it the 299th busiest of the Metro network out of 305 stations.

 Passenger services

 Access

 The station has a single at rue Botzaris next to Parc des Buttes Chaumont.